Get started with Teams for Team Members

 Q: I submitted my mileage report by mistake.
 Can I withdraw it?

 If you submitted a report by mistake, you can easily withdraw it while it’s awaiting approval.
 On Driversnote’s website, open the report, tap on the three dots menu button, then - Withdraw report.
 Your team admin will not be able to see the report once it has been withdrawn.
+If the report has been approved or rejected already, you would need to submit a new report and you could add a note to the new report with further explanation.

 Q: My report got rejected.
 What should I do?